Key Points

 This meant that x64 held a much larger virtual address space and physical address space. x86 is only able to manage 4 GB of RAM while 64-bit systems can address up to 256 TiB of RAM.

 x64 and AMD64 also allow instructions to reference data in relation to the instruction pointer.
 This allows code to be position-independent.
 This allows applications to make better use of shared libraries for a faster and more efficient load during runtime.
-The increased ability of 64-bit architecture promoted adoption by Intel and later by ARM processor manufacturers as ARM64.
+The increased ability of 64-bit architecture promoted adoption by Intel and later by ARM processor manufacturers such as ARM64.

 Here’s a quick feature list for each: